Health

 How supply will fare as more people begin to use these medications remains to be seen.

-Making the Choice: Ozempic or Mounjaro for Weight Management
+Making the Choice: Ozempic, Wegovy, Mounjaro, or Zepbound for Weight Management

 For most, the choice will come down to first, cost and coverage, and second side effects.
 Given there doesn’t appear to be a dramatic difference in average efficacy, whichever of these medications is covered for you should likely be your first choice.